otis-ke/alx-system_engineering-devops/0x15-api/README.md

 # API
-vincent  otis kisia making contributions slwoly and am still wondering how this was archived i dont wanna put a branch any more i am still wondering whats happening to the typos
+vincent  otis kisia making contributions slwoly and am still wondering how this was archived i dont wanna put a branch any more i am still

 This project was further practice in working with API's.
 I collected data from the